dsagman/picat/readme_old.md

 A. %*** error(instantiation_error,call).
 ```

-However, it can be accessed because Picat will instantiate an unbounded variable that points to an empty memory location.
+However, it can be accessed because Picat will instantiate an unbounded variable that points to an empty unique identifier.

 ```
-println(A). % If A hasn't been defined/bound then _3d084e8 (or some other memory address)
+println(A). % If A hasn't been defined/bound then _3d084e8 (or some other unique identifier)
 ```

 ### Unification: the `=` and `is` operators